-Residential Property Damage Insurance Claims
+What is a Residential Property Insurance Claim?

 Typical residential property insurance policies offer:

 If only part of a structure or its contents is to be repaired or replaced, issues arise if the repaired portion cannot blend with the remaining undamaged property.
-If repairs are obvious, they diminish a property’s value.
+If repairs are obvious, they may diminish a property’s value.
 Although language varies with each particular policy, policyholders may have the right to demand that covered property is restored to a seamless pre-loss condition.